You only get one chance to make a first impression, and when it comes to your website, you have just milliseconds to do so!

 When it comes to web design, there’s no need to second guess what will work best.
 Performing A/B tests will help you to keep on refining your design and improving the way it works.

 Yes, SEO is absolutely part of web design, and SEO practices should be incorporated throughout the design of your website is to be a success.

 Many businesses invest in a flash new website without first checking if the design agency will make it SEO-friendly.
 When they find a few months later that no one is visiting their new website, they contact an SEO agency to have SEO added in as an afterthought.

 It is much easier and more cost-effective to implement the foundations of SEO during the design phase, rather than adding it in later.

 Whilst the design of a website is mostly about visuals and SEO is usually more technical, the two disciplines do crossover a lot.

 Before investing in a new website, we advise you always to check that the company designing it will do so according to SEO best practices.

 For a website to be successful, you need both a web designer and an SEO specialist working together to design the site.
 SEO will attract visitors to your website, whilst your website’s visual design will be what keeps them there.

-What is SEO web design and why is it so important?
+Why is SEO web design so important?